Open House Brno

 Open House Brno (OHB) is a free weekend festival held annually in Brno that allows participants to visit dozens of buildings that are not typically open to the public.
 Every visit is free of charge.
-It is part of a worldwide network of Open House events, that started with Open House London in 1992,in 2003 followed Open House New York and other cities as for example later in 2011 Open House Chicago.
+It is part of a worldwide network of Open House events, that started with Open House London in 1992, in 2003 followed Open House New York and other cities as for example later in 2011 Open House Chicago.

 Edition 2018

 For the first full scale event in 2018, 23 locations participated, and event attracted around 8,000 people.

 Edition 2019

 Second year of the event in 2019 was attended in person by Victoria Thornton, founder of Open House Worldwide.
 Included were Educational workshops "Human Ant-hill," a special program for children – architectural-learning fun – and there are also guided tours for English and German speaking visitors.
-The festival lead architecture fans, not only through the city centre, where doors to the former Moravian Parliament and the renovated palaces and villas will be thrown open, but also to the more remote parts of the city.
+The festival leads architecture fans, not only through the city centre, where doors to the former Moravian Parliament and the renovated palaces and villas will be thrown open, but also to the more remote parts of the city.
 There are civil engineering structures, residential structures and industrial buildings with an panoramatic view or a unique design.